mmistakes/minimal-mistakes/_posts/2018-05-05-type-for-optimization-modeling.md

     |> Map.ofList
 ```

-This function makes it ridiculously simple to pass in a function for generating constraints based on a set of indices.
+This function makes it simple to pass in a function for generating constraints based on a set of indices.
 The obvious restriction is that the `indices` must be of the same type that the `constraintFunc` takes as input.
 The result of this function will be a `Map<'a, GRBConstr>`.
+I should also note that the name for the constraint is automatically generated so that all constraints in a given set will have a consistent naming scheme.
+This makes debugging easier when trying to understand which constraint is causing you problems.

 > ***Note***: I am including type annotations to make the code easier to follow.
 The actual source code does not have these because it is not required.
 The F# compiler is smart enough to figure them out based on context.

+Now I have a functions for generating a set of constraints based on a list of indices and a function for transforming those indices into constraints.
+At this point I ran into a problem with operators.

+## Operator Overloading